 18. Design a T-shirt (or Mug, or Tote Bag)

-Here’s a slightly weird way to make money from home: Got a witty slogan, a riff on pop culture, or a beautiful image in mind that just has to be on a shirt somewhere?
-Make it happen with a website like CafePress or CustomInk, which makes it easy to create and sell your unique designs.
+Got a witty slogan, a riff on pop culture, or a beautiful image in mind that just has to be on a t-shirt?
+Make it happen!
+Websites like CafePress and CustomInk make it easy to create and sell your unique designs.

 19. Become a YouTuber

-If you’ve got something to say and are creative enough to say it with engaging video content (whether that’s dog grooming advice or cute summer outfits), YouTube can be a lucrative way to make money from home.
-Beware, though: this is a side-gig that can easily take a lot of time and have considerable expense in audio/video equipment.
+If you’ve got something to say and are creative enough to say it with engaging video content (whether it’s dog grooming or fashion advice), YouTube can be a lucrative way to make money from home.
+Just keep in mind: This is a side-gig that can easily take a lot of time and require a considerable investment in audio/video equipment.

 20. Stream Your Gaming Habits on Twitch